 • Set-up reduction

 • TPM (Total productive maintenance).

-In many organizations, with a continuous improvement objective, a Lean Process and a Just In Time approach go hand in hand.
+In many organizations, with a continuous improvement objective, Lean Manufacturing and Just In Time, go hand in hand.

 A key requirement for effective implementation of any Lean or JIT process is appropriate knowledge and understanding by all involved.
 Access a detailed information and training presentation on Lean and Just In Time.
 Use to develop your personal knowledge or to inform and train your peers.